-For the most important household and gardening machinery types annual new sales data for 2006 onwards is provided by the Dealers Association of Electric Tools and Gardening Machinery (LTEH: Leverandørforeningen for Transportabelt Elværktøj og Havebrugsmaskiner).
-Further, equipment size engine size relations, equipment scrapping curves and annual working hours as a function of machinery age has been provided by LTEH (Nielsen and Schösser, 2016).
+For the most important household and gardening machinery types annual new sales data for 2006 onwards is provided by the Association for Industrial Technics, Tools and Automation (BITVA: Brancheforeningen for industriel teknik, værktøj og automation).
+Until 2018, new sales data was provided by the Dealers Association of Electric Tools and Gardening Machinery (LTEH: Leverandørforeningen for Transportabelt Elværktøj og Havebrugsmaskiner).
+Further, equipment size - engine size relations, equipment scrapping curves and annual working hours as a function of machinery age has been provided by LTEH (Nielsen and Schösser, 2016).

 For other machinery types, information on the number of different types of machines, their respective load factors, engine sizes and annual working hours has been provided by Winther et al. (2006) for the years until 2004.
-For later inventory years, supplementary stock data are annually provided by the Association of Danish Agricultural Machinery Dealers and the Association of Producers and Distributors of Fork Lifts in Denmark.

-The stock development from 1985-2018 for the most important types of machinery are shown in Figures 5.3-5.10 below.
+The stock development from 1985-2020 for the most important types of machinery are shown in Figures 5.3-5.10 below.
 The stock data are also listed in Annex 11, together with figures for load factors, engine sizes and annual working hours.
 As regards stock data for the remaining machinery types, please refer to (Winther et al., 2006).

 It is important to note that key experts in the field of industrial non-road activities assume a significant decrease in the activities for 2009 due to the global financial crisis.
 This reduction is in the order of 25 % for 2009 for industrial non-road in general (pers. comm.
 Per Stjernqvist, Volvo Construction Equipment 2010).
-For fork lifts 5 % and 20 % reductions are assumed for 2008 and 2009, respectively (pers. comm.
+For fork lifts, 5 % and 20 % reductions are assumed for 2008 and 2009, respectively (pers. comm.
 Peter H. Møller, Rocla A/S).